Tony Mills (physician)

 Tony Mills is an American physician who specializes in the treatment of HIV and AIDS.

-Mills has served as the primary care provider for over 2,000 patients, including approximately half living with HIV.
-Mills received both his undergraduate and medical degrees from Duke University.
-He completed an internship in Internal Medicine, a residency in Anesthesiology and a fellowship in Cardiovascular Anesthesiology, all at the University of California, San Francisco.
-Mills is a member of many professional societies including; the Infectious Disease Society of America, International AIDS Society, IAS-USA, and the American Academy of HIV Medicine.
+He runs a general medical practice specializing in HIV care in Los Angeles and serves on the national board of the American Academy of HIV Medicine.
+In 2002, Mills joined the Clinical Medicine Faculty at the University of California, Los Angeles (UCLA).
 He is the executive director of SoCal Men's Medical Group, the clinical research director of Mills Clinical Research, and the president of the Men's Health Foundation.

 In May 1998, he won the title of International Mister Leather, publicly coming out as HIV-positive one day later.

 Education

+Mills received both his undergraduate and medical degrees from Duke University.
+He completed an internship in Internal Medicine, a residency in Anesthesiology and a fellowship in Cardiovascular Anesthesiology, all at the University of California, San Francisco.